voxpupuli/puppet-consul/README.markdown

 * (Linux Only): Requires [nanliu/staging](https://forge.puppetlabs.com/nanliu/staging) to perform an installation on a Linux host.
 * (Windows Only): Requires [NSSM](https://nssm.cc/ ) (specifically nssm.exe) to perform an installation on a Windows host.
 * A working JSON gem on the puppet master server, or a modern/recent version of Ruby.
+* If you use the below hiera examples, you will need to construct a means to manage/insert/modify SSL keys in the same directories.

 ##Usage